Personal Emergency Evacuation Plans

 Students, staff or visitors requiring a PEEP have the responsibility to inform the School or Service of their requirements for assistance in an evacuation.
 Schools / Services are responsible for ensuring any persons within their area who require assistance to evacuate a building in an emergency have a PEEP drawn up.

-Students requiring assistance in an emergency evacuation should arrange a PEEP through their disability contact/Disability & Inclusion Team
+Students requiring assistance in an emergency evacuation must arrange a PEEP through their disability contact/Disability & Inclusion Team

-Staff requiring assistance in an emergency evacuation should arrange a PEEP through the Health & Safety Office
+Staff requiring assistance in an emergency evacuation must arrange a PEEP through the Health & Safety Office

 PEEP Procedure Flowchart